 1. What are stinger suits?

-When you are in the water there can be a number of potential hazards.
-In the warmer waters such as in Australia there are several different species of stinging jelly fish that can cause problems for swimmers, surfers and divers.
+Stinger suits are full body suits designed to protect you from stingers such as blue bottles and Irukandji.
+A good stinger suit is typically made from a highly-stretchy material like Lycra and will or will not include a hood and gloves - the reason there are no socks component is that walking on lycra damages it quite easily.
+In the warmer waters we encounter here in Australia there are several different species of stinging jelly fish that can cause problems for swimmers, surfers and divers.
 These jellyfish can appear in large numbers during certain times of the year.
 Stinger suits were developed to protect people from stinging jellyfish so that they can still continue to enjoy the water throughout the season.

 2. What is the difference between stinger suits and Lycra suits?

 Stinger suits and Lycra suits both offer comfortable, highly flexible suits for swimming, free diving and other water sports.
 Stinger suits tend to be slightly thicker so that they can provide more protection from the sting of potentially deadly jelly fish such as the box jellyfish.
 Stinger suits are also full body suits which can include socks, mittens and hoods to provide the maximum protection.
 Lycra suits are available in shorter versions that provide less coverage.

 Stinger suits are typically treated against UV light and can provide a very effective way to protect your skin against intense sunlight.
 Treated stinger suits are much more effective than sunscreens as they do not wear off during the day or have to be reapplied.
 Also some people are allergic to sunscreens so stinger suits can provide a good alternative protection from the sun.
 You can also get thinner stinger suit fabrics that are not treated so they keep the stingers away but still allow you to get a tan if you want.

 4. Can you wear Lycra suits for dry activities?